smartFCA/paspailleur/docs/source/usage.rst

    class FarePattern(bip.IntervalPattern):
       BoundsUniverse = (0, 50, 100, 200, 300, 600)

+With this we've initialized the pattern classes to be used in the analysis.

 Pattern Structure to represent the dataset ..........................................

-With the patterns defined, you can now construct a dataset pattern structure:
+With the pattern classes defined, you can now construct a dataset pattern structure:

 .. code-block:: python
    :linenos: